OT-CONTAINER-KIT/redis-operator/README.md

 ### Purpose

-The purpose of creating this operator was to provide an easy and production grade setup of Redis on Kubernetes.
-It doesn't care if you have a plain on-prem Kubernetes or cloud-based.
+There are multiple problems that people face while setting up redis setup on Kubernetes, specially cluster type setup.
+The purpose of creating this opperator is to provide an easy and production ready interface for redis setup that include best-practices, security controls, monitoring, and management.

 ### Supported Features